JennEYoon/datasciY/tasks-other-repos.md

      - May also need to create New-Branch from online Github, on MyFork repo.
      - From online Github, button-prompt to create a Pull Request.

      * May need to squash commits into one commit.
-May need to name new-branch with "issue#num".
+May need to name new-branch with "issue-number".
        Follow maintainer's instructions.

      * My notes on [Git-Fork-Branch](wip1/udacity-github/Git-Fork-Branch-memo.txt).